|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2019|

-In addition the film stimulates also to thinking, because one asks oneself when watching inevitably, which moment from one's own life one would like to have reconstructed again, which humans one would like to see again perhaps once again or which error one would make good again.
-And maybe in the end there will even be the personal realization that it is never too late to refresh old acquaintances, to apologize or to find something that makes life exciting and simply worth living even in the last few meters.
-If you like light French comedies and charming feel-good cinema, this is the place for you.
+In addition, the film also makes you think, because you inevitably ask yourself while watching, which moment from your own life you would like to have reconstructed again, which people you would like to see again or which mistake you would make good.
+And maybe at the end there is even the personal realization that it is never too late to refresh old acquaintances, to say sorry or to find something that makes life exciting and simply worth living even in the last few metres.
+If you like light French comedies and charming feel-good cinema, this is the movie for you.
 Absolutely worth seeing!

 An article by Frankfurt-Tipp